cosmology-tech/create-cosmos-app/examples/injective/README.md

 Checkout these related projects:

-* [@cosmology/telescope](https://github.com/cosmology-tech/telescope) Your Frontend Companion for Building with TypeScript with Cosmos SDK Modules.
+* [telescope](https://github.com/hyperweb-io/telescope) Your Frontend Companion for Building with TypeScript with Cosmos SDK Modules.
 * [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) Convert your CosmWasm smart contracts into dev-friendly TypeScript classes.
-* [chain-registry](https://github.com/cosmology-tech/chain-registry) Everything from token symbols, logos, and IBC denominations for all assets you want to support in your application.
+* [chain-registry](https://github.com/hyperweb-io/chain-registry) Everything from token symbols, logos, and IBC denominations for all assets you want to support in your application.
-* [interchain-kit](https://github.com/cosmology-tech/interchain-kit) Experience the convenience of connecting with a variety of web3 wallets through a single, streamlined interface.
+* [interchain-kit](https://github.com/hyperweb-io/interchain-kit) Experience the convenience of connecting with a variety of web3 wallets through a single, streamlined interface.
-* [create-cosmos-app](https://github.com/cosmology-tech/create-cosmos-app) Set up a modern Cosmos app by running one command.
+* [create-cosmos-app](https://github.com/hyperweb-io/create-cosmos-app) Set up a modern Cosmos app by running one command.
-* [interchain-ui](https://github.com/cosmology-tech/interchain-ui) The Interchain Design System, empowering developers with a flexible, easy-to-use UI kit.
+* [interchain-ui](https://github.com/hyperweb-io/interchain-ui) The Interchain Design System, empowering developers with a flexible, easy-to-use UI kit.
-* [starship](https://github.com/cosmology-tech/starship) Unified Testing and Development for the Interchain.
+* [starship](https://github.com/hyperweb-io/starship) Unified Testing and Development for the Interchain.

 ## Credits

-🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.zone/validator)
+🛠 Built by Hyperweb (formerly Cosmology) — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/hyperweb-io)

 ## Disclaimer